-Ben Carson, Rick Perry and others nominated by President Donald Trump for Cabinet roles must be approved by the Senate before they are officially appointed to the new administration.
+Rex Tillerson, Ben Carson, Jeff Sessions and others nominated by President Donald Trump for Cabinet roles had to be confirmed by the Senate before they could officially take their roles in the administration.

 Senate confirmations of these executive roles require a simple majority, instead of the 60 votes needed to pass legislation.
 This differs from the confirmation of Supreme Court justices, which requires approval from at least 60 senators.